-- The 1960s movie Those Magnificent Men In Their Flying Machines features one of the characters, a Frenchman named Pierre Dubois, consistently trying to greet a girl he has met before, only to realise that it is a completely different girl.
+- The 1960s movie Those Magnificent Men in Their Flying Machines features one of the characters, a Frenchman named Pierre Dubois, consistently trying to greet a girl he has met before, only to realize that it is a completely different girl.
 The girls, Bridgitte, Ingrid, Marlene, Yvette and Betty are all the same actress, each with a stereotypical accent from a different European nation.

 - In the 2002 film Big Trouble, Andy Richter plays a mall security guard who claims to have a relative who works in airport security.
 Sure enough, Richter later shows up in an airport (this time with a mustache), working security.